 - Chapters and councils have different grade requirements to join.

-- All chapters must maintain a collective 2.50 GPA
+- All chapters must maintain a grade-point-average about the all-campus GPA.

 UNK’s Greek community is built on strong academic standards.
 Members expect a lot of themselves and each other.
 Working together, they pride themselves on academic excellence.
 Chapters provide:

 - Workshops in test-taking strategies, study skills, time management, and resume building.

 - More than $5,000 annually for rewards and recognition for academic achievement through honor societies, national and local scholarships, awards and banquets.

 - Faculty fellows or advisors to offer support and advising expertise.

 - A academic resource room, complete with computers, a printer, and adequate studying materials in every chapter house.

 Service to others and the community is part of everyday life in the Greek community.
 Our fraternities and sororities are generous fundraisers and service providers, annually giving more than $60,000 and 10,000 service hours to local and national charities.
 Students in Greek life will: